Our Fake Marriage

 Our Fake Marriage (ウソ婚, Usokon) is a Japanese manga series written and illustrated by Kiwi Tokina.
 It was serialized in Kodansha's Ane Friend web magazine from September 2017 to April 2025.
 A live-action television drama adaptation aired from July to September 2023.

+Plot

+Having lost both her home and her job, Yae Sendo is at a loss when, by chance, she reunites with her childhood friend, Takumi Natsume.
+Takumi, who has become a successful first-class architect, asks Yaeko to pretend to be his wife in exchange for letting her live in a luxury high-rise apartment in the city center free of charge.